MentorMate/mentorbot/CONTRIBUTING.md

 ## Contribute with design

 1. Replace label "new" with "design".
-2. Create mockup and/or design.
+2. Create MockUp and/or design.
 3. Replace label "design" with "open"

 ## Contribute with development